-- The Corporation's current strategic plan is based on four axes: - o Growth, with the ambition of being a North American financial institution operating in sectors deemed strategically important where the Corporation can be the leader in the mass/mid markets. - o Client experience, with the aim of effectively meeting client expectations, in partnership with our distributors. - Employee experience, by being an employer of choice that offers a rewarding career. - o Operating efficiency, by optimizing operations through technology, processes and skills development. - The Corporation is of the view that technology is changing the way in which financial products and services are being sold today.
-In this regard, the Corporation continues to adapt its practices to make it easier for clients and distributors to do business with it.
-In 2022, the Corporation continued to develop many digital initiatives in all business lines, which aim in particular to simplify its sales processes and its products. - The Corporation's ability to generate business growth is largely attributable to the strength and diversification of its distribution networks, the excellent performance of its digital tools, the wide range of products offered as well as its strategic acquisitions.
-In addition, the Corporation's business mix allows for leveraging of synergies between business units. - The Corporation will continue to implement sustainable development projects and initiatives as ESG, referring to environmental, social and governance considerations, is another important area of development.
+- With its current strategic plan, the Corporation aims at being the leading financial institution that best combines the human and digital experience.
+To achieve its ambition, it will focus on the following four core priorities: - $\circ$ Capital deployment, with the view to grow the Corporation and to create value. - Global client experience, to support our vision to become the best financial service provider with a mix of digital and physical distribution. - o Operational efficiency, by mastering processes and leveraging technology, resources and practices. - Learning organization, to support and reinforce learning and development of our employees and distributors. - The Corporation is of the view that technology can make it easier for clients and distributors to do business with it.
+In 2023, the Corporation continued to develop and implement many digital initiatives in its business units, notably with the aim of simplifying its sales processes and its products. - The Corporation's ability to generate business growth is largely attributable to the strength and diversification of its distribution networks, the excellent performance of its digital tools, the comprehensive and distinctive range of products offered as well as its strategic acquisitions.
+In addition, the Corporation's business mix allows for leveraging of synergies between business units. - The Corporation will continue to implement sustainability projects and initiatives that take into account environmental, social and governance considerations, as another important area of development.